 - Job-hunting events: Career fairs offer great opportunities to network with new contacts, practice your elevator speech and gain confidence in speaking with recruiters.

-The study was based on surveys of 2,186 hiring managers and human resources professionals in the private sector across a variety of industries and company sizes.
+The study was based on surveys of 2,380 hiring and human resources managers.